YongLipTeh/UART_Polling_Interrupt/README.md

 Figure 4 shows the signals of green LED (channel 1) and yellow LED (channel 2).
 The sample rate is 50kHz.
 We have overcome the problems of receiver missing the signal; however, the system is still blocked due to *HAL_Delay()*.
 To overcome this problem, we should use a non-blocking algorithm to make green and yellow LEDs fully asynchronous.
 ## Experiment
-In the real experiment, the yellow and green LED flashes in sync, the green LED only toggles at when the yellow LED begins to light up.
+In the real experiment, the yellow and green LED flashes in sync, the green LED only toggles when the yellow LED begins to light up.
 The same is true for the released signal shown on the terminal PuTTY.
 This is in agreement with what we observe with the logic analyzer.

 ## Part 3 UART Non-Blocking Interrupt Mode
 With minimal code, we can use prevTime and *HAL_GetTick()* to keep track of time and tell the processor when to blink the LED.
 We can turn this into a state machine.
 The yellow LED blinks at its frequency and green LED toggles every time number 1 is pressed on the keyboard.